-Parents may schedule conferences with teachers and principals during the school year by calling the school to make an appointment.
+Parents are able to schedule conferences with teachers and principals any day of the school year by calling the school to make an appointment.
 In addition, the district has scheduled several parent-oriented events throughout the year when parents can exchange ideas and get information concerning the schools and their children.

 A day in November is scheduled for Parent-Teacher Conference Day, held at all schools in the district.
-The purpose of this day-long event is to allow parents to become acquainted with their children's teachers, and to receive information on student potential, performance, and achievement early in the school year.
+The purpose of this day-long event is to allow parents to become acquainted with all of their children's teachers, and to receive information on student potential, performance and achievement early in the school year.
 In addition, Back to School Nights are scheduled in September at each school.